oboforty/metafetcher/README.md

  For any questions or issues please use the Issues in github or contact Rajmund Casombordi or Sara Younes.

-MetafetcheR is implemented in R
+MetaFetcheR is implemented in R
 ***
 ##  Installation